PrefectHQ/prefect/docs/guide/core_concepts/schedules.md

 ## Design

 Schedule objects have a simple API.
-They must expose a `next(n, after)` method which returns the next `n` run times `after` a specific date.
+They must expose a `next(n, after)` method that returns the next `n` run times `after` a specific date.

 Schedules may also have a `start_date` and `end_date`.
 Some schedules require one or both fields.